Medicine Hat (provincial electoral district): Representation history

-Pingle died in 1928, forcing another by-election.
+Pingle died in 1928, forcing a by-election.
 Liberal candidate Hector Lang retained the seat for the party.
 He was re-elected in 1930 and was defeated, when he ran for a third term in 1935, by Social Credit candidate John Robinson.

-Robinson held the district for five terms, being re-elected in 1940, 1944, 1948 and 1952.
+Robinson held the district for five terms, being re-elected in 1940, 1944, 1948, and 1952.
 He was appointed Minister of Industries and Labour by Premier Ernest Manning in 1948 and held that post until his death in 1953.

 The by-election in 1953 saw John Robinson's wife Elizabeth Robinson retain the seat for Social Credit.
-She held the district for three terms before dying in 1961.
+The by-election used instant-runoff voting to elect its MLA.
+Elizabeth Robinson held the district for three terms before her death in 1961.

-The last by-election held in the district in 1961 saw Harry Leinweber become the third member of Social Credit to win the district.
+The last by-election held in the district in 1961 saw Harry Leinweber become the third member of Social Credit to win the district seat.
 He was re-elected in 1963 and 1967 before retiring in 1971.

 Medicine Hat was redistributed to include the town of Redcliff in 1971 boundary redistribution.
 The new riding was called Medicine Hat-Redcliff.
 The electoral district of Medicine Hat was re-created in 1979 containing just the city of Medicine Hat.

 The first election in the new Medicine Hat district saw former Medicine Hat-Redcliff incumbent Jim Horsman won the district in a landslide winning a 10,000 vote margin over the second place candidate.
 He would improve on that victory winning his biggest margin in the 1982 general election finishing almost 12,000 votes ahead of second place.
 He was also re-elected in 1986 and 1989 before retiring in 1993.

 Rob Renner was elected as a Progressive Conservative candidate for the first time in the 1993 general election.
-He was re-elected in 1997, 2001, 2004 and 2008.
+He was re-elected in 1997, 2001, 2004, and 2008.

 Blake Pedersen was elected as a Wildrose candidate in 2012.
 On December 17, 2014, he was one of nine Wildrose MLAs who crossed the floor to join the Alberta Progressive Conservative caucus.

 Bob Wanner was elected as a New Democratic Party (NDP) candidate in 2015.